Up With Lou Grant's Lovable Grouch Ed Asner

 Gunn (1967) stars Craig Stevens as Peter Gunn, with Laura Devon as Edie and Edward Asner as Police Lt.
 Jacoby.
 Gunn had been a 1985-1961 TV series starring Craig Stevens and the character was reprised for the film.
 Other supporting actors in Gunn are Alan Oppenheimer, Jerry Douglas, Regis Toomey, George Murdock (Banacek), and Sherry Jackson (Make Room For Daddy).
 Jerry Douglas and Ed Asner later both guest-starred on an episode of 70s series Police Story, and in the 1991 feature film JFK.

 El Dorado (1967) stars John Wayne as hired gunman Cole Thornton, who turns down a job offer from Bart Jason (Edward Asner) to take down an old friend.
-Robert Mitchum plays that old pal, El Dorado Sheriff J. P. Harrah.
+Robert Mitchum plays old pal, El Dorado Sheriff J. P. Harrah.
 James Caan is Mississippi, a young gunslinger.
 Among the other players in El Dorado are Arthur Hunnicutt, Christopher George as a bad guy, Charlene Holt, Michele Carey, and Robert Donner.
 Caan and Asner had been co-stars previously, in a 1961 episode of Play of the Week.

 This movie trailer for El Dorado features John Wayne, Robert Mitchum, James Caan (introduced as a new, young star), Charlene Holt, Michele Carey, Arthur Hunnicutt, Edward Asner, and Christopher George.